dgoon29/braves_pricing_2024/README.md

 This project consists of three deliverables:

-1. Predictions for ticket sales for each event contained in the _prediction_data_ folder.
+1. Predictions for ticket sales for each event are contained in the _prediction_data_ folder.
 2. A Word document explaining your work.
 3. The file or spreadsheet you used to construct your model.

-The project will be evaluated based on how closely your model approximates the actual outcomes for event contained in the _prediction_data_ folder.
+The project will be evaluated based on how closely your model approximates the actual outcomes for the event contained in the _prediction_data_ folder.

 ## Deliverables Format